graysky2/modprobed-db/README.md

 WHAT IS IT

-Modprobed_db will store a list of all modules probed on a system and allow for easy recall.
+Modprobed_db will keep a running list of ALL modules ever probed on a system and allow for easy recall on demand.
 This is very useful for users wishing to build a minimal kernel via the make localmodconfig script which simply takes every module currently probed and switches everything BUT them off in the .config for a kernel resulting in smaller kernel packages and reduced compilation times.

 INSTALLATION AND SETUP